Master of Science in Imaging Sciences

 Radiographers use electromagnetic radiation to produce radiographs (X-rays).
 X-rays have higher energy and can pass through most objects, including the body's internal structures.
 X-rays are the most frequently used form of imaging for routine follow-up exams, such as chest X-rays due to much lower radiation doses compared to CT.
 X-rays are used to diagnose fractured bones, injury, or infection and to locate foreign objects in soft tissue.
 Some X-ray exams may require the use of iodine-based contrast material or barium to help improve the visibility of specific organs, blood vessels, tissues or bone.

 The underlying scientific theory, sectional anatomy, pathophysiology, and clinical protocols will be discussed.
 Emphasis is placed on patient care and radiation protection, principles of electromagnetic radiation and physical interactions with living matter.
-The phase 1 plan of study in radiography will consist of 14 courses totaling 48 semester credit hours.
-The didactic courses (30 semester credit hours) will be offered at the UT Health San Antonio campus.
-The clinical courses (18 semester credit hours) will be provided at affiliated clinical sites during the day, night and/or weekends, and students must be able to commit to participating in a minimum of 36 hrs/wk (minimum 6 and maximum 10-hour shifts) of clinical training during each semester.
-Students will receive a certificate of completion in radiography after successful completion of phase 1.
-This certification will allow students to sit for the primary-pathway radiography registry exam by the ARRT.
+The phase 1 plan of study in radiography will consist of 13 courses totaling 44 semester credit hours.
+The didactic courses will be offered at the UT Health San Antonio campus.
+The clinical courses will be provided at affiliated clinical sites during the day, night and/or weekends, and students must be able to commit to participating in clinical rotations during each semester.
 Students must successfully pass the ARRT radiography registry examination in order to proceed into phase 2 CT.

 Phase 2: Computed Tomography (25 Semester Credit Hours)

 Computed Tomography (CT) is an advanced radiographic imaging modality that utilizes highly collimated fan-shaped x-ray beam and array of radiation detectors to produce cross-sectional images of human body structures and organs for diagnostic purposes.
 CT images can be reconstructed in various anatomical orientations for better visualization of pathology, diagnostic analysis, and interpretations.
 Phase 2 plan of study in CT will consist of 6 courses totaling 25 semester credit hours.
-The didactic courses (11 semester credit hours) will take place at the SHP during the day while the clinical practicums (14 semester credit hours) will be provided at affiliated clinical sites during the day, night and/or weekends.
+The didactic courses will take place at the SHP during the day while the clinical practicums will be provided at affiliated clinical sites during the day, night and/or weekends.
 The CT clinical practicum enable students to solidify the didactic education while mastering patient care skills, CT principals & instrumentation, CT protocols & procedures, disease identification, and advanced imaging techniques which offer graduates an employment edge and increased career mobility.
-Students must commit to a minimum of 36-40 hrs/wk (minimum 6 and maximum 10-hour shifts) of clinical training during each semester.
-Students will receive a certificate of completion in CT after successful completion of phase 2 which allows them to take the post-primary pathway ARRT CT registry exam.
+The clinical courses will be provided at affiliated clinical sites during the day, night and/or weekends, and students must be able to commit to participating in clinical rotations during each semester.
 Students must successfully pass the ARRT CT registry exam in order to proceed into phase 3.

 Magnetic resonance technologists use the resonant frequency properties of atoms within a magnetic field to image anatomic and/or physiologic conditions of the body to assist physicians in the diagnosis and treatment of disease.
 MRI is an imaging modality that produces exceptionally detailed images of the tissues and organs of the body in a variety of imaging planes.
 This course of study focuses on the underlying scientific theory, sectional anatomy, pathophysiology and clinical protocols.
 Emphasis is placed on patient care and safety, and principles of magnetism.

-Phase 3 plan of study in MRI will consist of 6 courses totaling 25 semester credit hours.
-The didactic courses (11 semester credit hours) will be offered at the SHP during the day while the clinical education courses (14 semester credit hours) will be provided at affiliated clinical sites during the day, night and/or weekends.
-The curriculum is designed to enable students to acquire knowledge in MRI physics, equipment operation/methodology, cross-sectional anatomy, pathophysiology, patient care, and MRI imaging skills.
-Students must be able to commit to participating in a minimum of 40 hrs./wk. (minimum 6 and maximum 10 hour-shifts) of clinical training during each semester.
-Students will receive a certificate of completion in the advanced modality of MRI after successful completion of phase 3.
-The certification will allow students to sit for the post-primary pathway MRI registry exam by the ARRT.
+Phase 3 plan of study in MRI will consist of 6 courses totaling 29 semester credit hours.
+The didactic courses will be offered at the SHP during the day.
+The clinical courses will be provided at affiliated clinical sites during the day, night and/or weekends, and students must be able to commit to participating in clinical rotations during each semester.
+The curriculum is designed to enable students to acquire knowledge in MRI physics, equipment operation/methodology, cross or sectional anatomy, pathophysiology, patient care, and MRI imaging skills.
+Students are eligible to sit for the post-primary pathway MRI registry exam by the ARRT.

-To graduate, students must successfully complete all courses (98 SCH) with a minimum cumulative GPA of 3.0 or better and successful completion of the 5,1000 clock hours required of the program.
+To graduate, students must successfully complete all courses (98 SCH) with a minimum cumulative GPA of 3.0 or better and successful completion of the clinical competencies required of the program.
 In addition, each student must successfully complete a research capstone project as a part of their last clinical practicum course completion requirement.

 Master of Science in Imaging Sciences Graduation Requirements